spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/analysis-pipelines-with-sct/before-starting.rst

 #.
 Make sure that you have the following files in your working directory:

-   * ``multi_subject/data/`` : A folder containing 3 subjects, each with six T2 and MT data files in total.
+   * ``multi_subject/data/`` : A folder containing 3 subjects, with 6 T2 and MT data files per subject.
    * ``multi_subject/process_data.sh`` : A script containing SCT commands to process T2 and MT data.
    * ``multi_subject/config.yml`` : A config file containing input arguments for ``sct_run_batch``.